Searching ...

 a person holding a yellow cardboard with a house labeled with Homestead Exemption

-Florida homestead exemptions are available to Florida residents who own and live in a home as their primary residence.
+Florida homestead exemptions are available to Florida residents who own and live in a home as their primary permanent residence.
 Florida homestead exemptions remove a portion of the property’s value from taxation, which means you will pay lower taxes on your home.

 Potential Florida homestead exemptions are: